August 26, 2021

 Forecasting the value of a real estate property through machine learning superpowers without being able to effectively connect buyers and sellers is like purchasing a fridge in the North Pole: surprising, even fancy, but not that useful.
 This is when marketers come into play, and machine learning can lend a hand to them too.

-Also in this aspect of the real estate industry, the mechanism is conceptually very similar to that described for pricing, and is commonly used when leveraging machine learning in ecommerce to power the well-known recommendation systems.
+Also in this aspect of the real estate industry, the mechanism is conceptually very similar to that described for pricing, and is commonly used when leveraging machine learning in ecommerce to power the well-known machine learning-based recommendation systems.
 This time, however, our goal is to use algorithms to segment potential customers based on their tastes, attitudes, and needs.
 The segmentation process is carried out through:

 If you allow me another (over)simplification, this implies that a real estate firm looking for a buyer for a beautiful mansion in Tuscany might decide to target wealthy managers who travel to Italy each summer for tourism, follow several YouTube channels on the Italian cuisine, and usually buy Italian-made products on Amazon.